 The clinician must complete and return the BASRiS form and the BASRiS Fee form to be able to claim a fee.

-You can only claim a fee for a BASRiS form that has been submitted to Social Security Scotland along with the BASRiS Fee form.
+You can only claim a fee for a BASRiS form that has been submitted to Social Security Scotland along with the BASRiS fee claim form.

-You cannot claim a fee from Social Security Scotland for completing a DS1500 or SR1 form.
+You cannot claim a fee from Social Security Scotland for completing an SR1 or DS1500 form.